- April 25, 2016

 Decayed baby teeth are often lost early, and when they are your child can end up without the proper spaces in their mouth for their adult teeth to grow in properly.
 Premature tooth loss leads to a shift in the position of the nearby teeth, potentially closing the space that was being held by the missing tooth.

 When the reserved space is lost adult teeth can erupt above other teeth, behind them, or can become severely impacted around other teeth.
 If our child ends up losing a tooth early we’ll probably be sending you to an orthodontist to have a space maintainer placed!

 Lost baby teeth can also lead to jaw pain later in life.
 The change in the position of your child’s baby teeth also affects their permanent ones, so it’s easy for them to end up with a bite that’s not natural for the shape and size of their mouth.
 When that happens it’s easy to develop TMJ problems that can require serious treatment to resolve.

-Pediatric Dental Care Isn’t Optional!
+Baby Oral Care Isn’t Optional!

 Early dental appointments emphasize a proper attitude toward dental care, help your child learn to care for their teeth, and ensure they grow into a healthy smile later in life.
 As a parent you have a lot of power over the future of your child’s oral health, so be sure you’re helping them develop into adults with great smiles!

 If you ever have questions about your baby oral care or anything you need to do to help them succeed in dentistry you can contact our Shorewood office by calling 815-725-5991.
 We love helping our patient families grow into good dental health!